Active Research System

 The Eunice + Mary, Margaret & Matilda + Betty + Rose + Ada + Charlotte + Emily Effect

-A framework for naming and resisting the systemic forces that erase, silence, and undervalue the contributions of diverse people in science and technology — honoring every human in the full arc of a technology's life, from the hands that design and build it to the communities that inherit its consequences — and a call to build something better in their place.
+We honor every human in the full arc of a technology's life, from the hands that design and build it to the communities that inherit its consequences and we call to build something better in their place.

 E